BitsyBirb/bitsybirb/README.md

 ## wait this is a thing?

 If it's fun, I'm probably doing it.
-Maybe.
-Potentially.
+Not for very long most times, but yeah.

 <!--
 **BitsyBirb/bitsybirb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.